-So, certainly, the competition is done and we have several years, I think it's up to a five year contract, so the competition at this juncture is probably less relevant to where we are with the business.
-I think as we've interacted with DoD over at least three recompetes, in each case, we have different circumstances and what the client?s expectations are, the scope of work that they're asking us to perform and the logistics requirements based on their facilities.
-And in each case, Craig, we have focused on adjusting our operations and our services to meet their needs and to do so profitably and we expect that to be the case with our current DoD relationship and programs today.
+So, certainly the competition is done and we have several years I think it's a 5-year contract so, the competition at this juncture is probably less relevant to where we are with the business.
+I think as we've interacted with DoD over at least three re-competes.
+In each case, you have different circumstances and what the client's expectations are, the scope of work that they're asking us to perform and the logistics requirements based on their facilities.
+And in each case, right, we have focused on adjusting our operations and our services to meet their needs and to do so profitably, and we expect that to be the case with our current DoD relationship and programs today.

-Craig Lukin - Roumell Asset Management - Analyst
+Craig L. Lukin Roumell Asset Management

 Okay.
-And can you shed any light on the economics related to deal and how satisfied you are on that?
+And so I mean, can you shed any light on the economics of the related deal?